gaurav-bhadane/Diabetes_Predicton/README.md

 ## Results

 The model's performance metrics, such as accuracy, precision, recall, and F1-score, are detailed in the Jupyter notebooks.
-These metrics help evaluate the effectiveness of the Logistic Regression model in predicting diabetes.
+These metrics help evaluate the effectiveness of the Support Vector Classifier model in predicting diabetes.

 ## Contributing